 Rearrange the hamburgers on the plate or in the dish, moving the patties on the edges to the center.
 There is no need to stop and rearrange if you're only cooking one or two patties.

-Continue cooking the meat for several minutes until the burgers are steaming and the juices are running clear.
+Continue cooking the meat for several minutes until the burgers are steaming and the juices are running clear, as advised by Purdue University.
 The exact time it takes to cook hamburgers in the microwave varies because all microwaves cook differently due to wattage and efficiency variations.

-Allow the hamburgers to sit covered in the microwave for at least two minutes once you they're done to let them finish cooking and reach a stable internal temperature.
+Allow the hamburgers to sit covered in the microwave for at least two minutes once you think they're done to let them finish cooking and reach a stable internal temperature.

 Check the temperature in several places of each patty since microwaves can sometimes cook the edges well but leave the centers still undercooked.

 Defrosting and then cooking the meat in the microwave will result in a higher-quality burger.
 Set your microwave to low power or the defrost setting if it has one and defrost the patties for several minutes, or use your microwave's setting for defrosting hamburgers or ground beef.
 Cook the meat immediately after defrosting, as advised by the USDA Food Safety and Inspection Service.